Why is writing so difficult to teach?

 A Glimmer of Hope

 Take heart—you and your student can overcome these hurdles!
-Roll up your sleeves and come back for some good news in Teaching Writing: Simple Writing Ideas.
-I’ll see you then with some encouraging and helpful tips.
+Roll up your sleeves and get ready for some good news in Teaching Writing: Simple Writing Ideas.
+I think you’ll find some encouraging and helpful tips to bolster your confidence!